Article

 Limited Access

-CUpper Floor Transparency – Residential, Nonresidential and Mixed-Use (% of wall area per story)
+CUpper Floor Transparency – Residential, Nonresidential and Mixed-Use (% of wall area per story; Per building)

 Main Street151515